 Notch is collaborating with Jessica Kahkoska for Wild Home, which takes an odyssey across rural America, traveling to 15 rural communities identified by The Wilderness Society as under tremendous threat for oil, gas, and mineral extraction on public lands.

 In each community, we develop a series of plays, through public storytelling events, to be performed by community and professional actors in outdoor, wilderness spaces.

-Wild Home was awarded a creative residency in Montana with the Taft-Nicholson Center, an NEA Artworks grant, Travel and Exchange grants from Network of Ensemble Theaters, and has been featured on HowlRound and Broadway World.
+Wild Home was awarded a creative residency in Montana with the Taft-Nicholson Center, an NEA Artworks grant, multiple Travel and Exchange grants from Network of Ensemble Theaters, and has been featured on HowlRound and Broadway World.